-These cases progress basically the same as any other property damage or injury claim.
+Drunk driving cases progress the same as any other property damage or injury claim.
 The difference lies in the type of evidence you’ll need to establish liability.

 How Drunk Driving Affects a Claim

 There are different levels of intoxication.
-Whether your state classifies the crime as Driving While Intoxicated or Impaired (DWI), or Driving Under the Influence (DUI), the end result is the same.
-The at-fault drivers’ act of drinking or drugging resulted in the negligent operation of his vehicle.
-Those actions were the direct and proximate cause of the collision.
+Whether your state classifies the crime as Driving While Intoxicated or Impaired (DWI) or Driving Under the Influence (DUI), it all boils down to an accident caused by a driver who was drinking or using drugs.

 Andy left a bar driving his sedan after having one too many beers.
-On the way home, he was so drunk he didn’t notice the light was red.
-As he drove through the light, he crashed into another car in the intersection.
+On the way home, he was too drunk to notice the light was red.
+As he drove through the intersection without stopping, he crashed into the side of Carol’s car, seriously injuring her.

 In this example, Andy’s drunken state was technically not the cause of the collision.
 The cause was the negligent act of driving through the red light.
 Andy’s drinking caused him to operate his vehicle irresponsibly (by running the red light), which ultimately caused the accident.